 Big Bishop Loop

-A big circumnavigation around Bishop that connects paved and gravel roads into a 60-mile loop will present views and scenes that will take your breath away.
+A big circumnavigation around Bishop that connects paved and gravel roads into a 62-mile loop will present views and scenes that will take your breath away.
 Stop at each vista to look and capture the images that will be the memory album of your visit to this magical place.
+Take look at the full tour here.

 - Owens Valley Warm Water Fisheries